dotnet/csharpstandard/standard/structs.md

 The safe-context records which context a ref struct may be copied into.
 Given an assignment from an expression `E1` with a safe-context `S1`, to an expression `E2` with safe-context `S2`, it is an error if `S2` is a wider context than `S1`.

 There are three different safe-context values, the same as the ref-safe-context values defined for reference variables (§ref-safe-contexts): declaration-block, function-member, and caller-context.
-When an expression has the safe-context of caller-context, that expression is safe-to-return.
 An expression `e1` of a ref struct type is constrained by its safe-context as follows:

-- For a return statement `return e1`, the safe-context of `e1` must be calling-method.
-The expression `e1` must be safe-to-return.
+- For a return statement `return e1`, the safe-context of `e1` must be caller-context.
 - For an assignment `e1 = e2` the safe-context of `e2` must be at least as wide a context as the safe-context of `e1`.

 For a method invocation if there is a `ref` or `out` argument of a `ref struct` type (including the receiver unless the type is `readonly`), with safe-context `S1`, then no argument (including the receiver) may have a narrower safe-context than `S1`.